jasonaden/optimize-angular-apps/README.md

-# optimal-tree-shaking
+# Optimize Angular Apps
-Baseline and test optimizations on build size
+Baseline and test optimizations on building and running Angular applications.